 H. Graduate Community Participation

-As a student admitted to the graduate program in the Department of Theatre and Film at Bowling Green State University, you are a member of a professional community.
-As such you are expected to participate in the graduate and professional community life of the department.
-While there are many ways you can do so, what follows are the minimum expectations for your participation.
-First, you are expected to support your colleagues and peers by attending the productions on the BGSU Department of Theatre and Film stages.
-You are also encouraged to take on production responsibilities insofar as your course work and, if you are funded, your duties for your assistantship will permit.
-Additionally, you are expected to keep the hour of eleven o’clock to noon on Thursdays free for our Graduate Professional Seminar and to attend the seminar when it is convened.
-During the seminar time, in addition to information that will be made available to you to help you pursue your degree, we will also provide information that may help you in your career beyond BGSU.
-The post-performance production discussions will also be conducted during the Graduate Seminar time.
-You or your peers are invited to use the time to present your research to the community in preparation for presentation at national conferences.
-Additionally, professional guests will be invited to present their research from time to time.
+Students admitted to the graduate program in the Department of Theatre and Film at Bowling Green State University are asked to remember that they are members of a professional community.
+As such, they are expected to participate in the life of the department.
+What follows are the minimum expectations for your participation.
+First, students are expected to support your colleagues and peers by attending BGSU Department of Theatre and Film productions.
+Second, they are encouraged to take on production responsibilities insofar as your course work and, if funded, assistantship duties will permit.
+Third, all graduate students are expected to keep the hour of eleven o’clock to noon on Thursdays free for our Graduate Professional Seminar and to attend the seminar when it is convened.
+Over the course of the academic year, Graduate Seminar programming will include workshops, post-performance production discussions, and research presentations by graduate students, faculty, and guests scholars.

 A. Registration Procedures: